Samuel P. Taylor State Park

 Samuel P. Taylor State Park is a state park located in Marin County, California, United States, which includes approximately 2700 acre of redwood forest and grassland.
 The park contains about 600 acre of old-growth forest, some of which can be seen along the Pioneer Tree Trail.
+Part of the natural area is old-growth forest and recognized by Old-Growth Forest Network.